 You can purchase this dry food in a 4, 12, or 26-pound bag.
 The formula is comprised of 44 percent protein from the deboned turkey and chicken, and it does not contain any wheat, corn, soy, eggs, gluten, or artificial colors, flavors, and preservatives.
 What’s more, the natural Shepherd chow has a low-calorie count.

 Made in the USA, Wellness dog food has plenty of vitamins and minerals including omegas from flaxseed and salmon oil, taurine, plus all the ingredients are non-GMO.
-Overall, this is the best food for your Australian Shepherd.
+Overall, we think that this is the best food for Australian Shepherds.

 2. VICTOR Dry Dog Food – Best Value